-Emerging growth company \Box If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 9, 2019, there were 16,769,318 outstanding shares of common stock, \$0.01 par value per share, of Cherry Hill Mortgage Investment Corporation.
+Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ As of August 8, 2019, the Mortgage Investment Co ere were 16,896,605 outstanding shares of common stock, \$0.01 parporation. ar value per share, of Cherry Hill